vuejs/vue-cli/docs/guide/installation.md

 #### Project Dependencies

-Upgrade commands shown above apply to the global Vue CLI installation.
+Upgrade commands shown above applies to the global Vue CLI installation.
 To upgrade one or more `@vue/cli` related packages (including packages starting with `@vue/cli-plugin-` or `vue-cli-plugin-`) inside your project, run `vue upgrade` inside the project directory:

 ```
 Usage: upgrade [options] [plugin-name]